eecs-autograder/autograder-full-stack/README.md

 {yyyy}.{mm}.v{X}
 ```
 - `{yyyy}` is the year of the release (e.g. "2021").
-- `{mm}` is the **first month of the term** that the release is for (e.g. 01, 06, 08, 09 for Jan, June, Aug, or Sept).
+- `{mm}` is the month of the release (e.g. 01, 06, 08, 09 for Jan, June, Aug, or Sept).
 - `{X}` is the minor version number, incremented for smaller changes (patches, bug fixes) within the same month.

 (Written on Aug.
 23, 2024): Starting with our next release, we will start using this calendar versioning scheme for
 the autograder-server and ag-website-vue sub-repositories.
 Note that since npm doesn't allow the "v" in the minor
-version portion, we will omit it in the package.json file in that repository. ag-client-typescript will continue
+version portion, we will omit it in the package.json file in that repository.
+We will also omit the "v" in
+autograder-server for symmetry.
+These version labels will be synchronized (i.e., the submodules will have the same
+version as this repo's release tags) to make it easier to verify that the deployed repos are in sync.
-to use semantic versioning.
+ag-client-typescript will continue to use semantic versioning.

 # Dev Setup
 See [this tutorial](./docs/development_setup.md).